SonarSource/sonarlint-vscode/README.md

 To enable the support for Java, you need the [Language support for Java](https://marketplace.visualstudio.com/items?itemName=redhat.java) VSCode extension (version 0.56.0 or higher).

 The support for Apex and PL/SQL is only available together with SonarQube/SonarCloud.
 For Apex, you'll also need the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) VSCode extension.
+And for PL/SQL, you will need the [Oracle Developer Tools for VSCode](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.

 ## Connected mode